ilyavf/rx-dd-relation-framework/README.md

 ##Demo

-For demo just open in your browser index_maze.html and index_drag.html
+For demo just open in your browser:
+- "index.html" for layout platform demo;
+- "index_maze.html" for a Sokoban (Maze) game;
+- "index_drag.html" for drag-resize-move-stop demo.

 ##Usage

-###Drag-Resize-Stop
+###Drag-Resize-Move-Stop

 -1.
-Assume you have some html looking like this:
+Assume you have some html containing some square blocks like this:
 ```html
 	<div id="e1" class="e1">e1</div>
 	<div id="e2" class="container">e2</div>